civiclabsconsulting/civiclabs.com/src/_posts/2017-01-19-7-reasons-to-have-your-next-important-software-project-written-in-haskell.md

 In addition, Haskell has a feature called <a href="https://goo.gl/53VvEl" target="_blank">lazy evaluation</a>, which also contributes to its speed.

+### 6. Vibrant Community Support

+Haskell gets a lot of flak for being such an academic language, in the "Ivory Tower" sense.
+However, this can also really be seen as an advantage.
+Look at all the great products that have come out of the AI revolution - the research for a large majority of all these Machine and Deep Learning predictive algorithms has come from the academic community.
+Why not expect a similar outcome with a programming language?

+There's also an incredible array of high quality libraries in the Haskell community.
+Checkout <a href="https://goo.gl/M0QwMh" target="_blank">Hackage</a> for more info.

-### 5. Stay Ahead of Your Competition
+### 7. Stay Ahead of Your Competition

 > The best way to predict the future is to invent it.
 >
 > Alan Kay

 Albeit I'm biased, but I see a trend with Haskell and FP.
 What company doesn't want higher quality software, with fewer mistakes?
 We are now starting to see the industry pick up on this trend as well - Facebook recently rewrote a critical piece of the company's Artificial Intelligence (AI) powered spam detection library in Haskell, and open-sourced a critical piece of that project, <a href="https://goo.gl/1yx3bJ" target="_blank">Haxl</a>.

-### 7. Vibrant Community Support

-Haskell gets a lot of flak for being such an academic language, in the "Ivory Tower" sense.
-However, this can also really be seen as an advantage.
-Look at all the great products that have come out of the AI revolution - the research for a large majority of all these Machine and Deep Learning predictive algorithms has come from the academic community.
-Why not expect a similar outcome with a programming language?

-There's also an incredible array of high quality libraries in the Haskell community.
-Checkout <a href="https://goo.gl/M0QwMh" target="_blank">Hackage</a> for more info.

 ## Haskell's Pitfalls